Southall Studios: Golden age: 1946-1958

 In the second half of the 1950s, employment at the studio showed a downward trend.
 In 1956, there were 47 permanent staff: half the 1952 figure.
 Worthwhile film and television work continued to be produced there.
 Crime film Kill Me Tomorrow (1957), for example, starred seasoned Hollywood actor Pat O'Brien.
 The 1955 launch in Britain of commercial television station ITV brought in a new source of income: making television adverts.
 But Southall's end was nigh: the studio would close before the end of the decade.

 Southall Studios ended on a high note.
 The final project to be completed there was science-fiction/horror film The Trollenberg Terror (1958).
 First produced at Southall as a television series in 1956-1957, the full-length feature (re-titled The Crawling Eye in the USA) would go on to achieve cult classic status.
 More than twenty years later, acclaimed director John Carpenter acknowledged The Trollenberg Terror as an influence on his 1980 supernatural horror film The Fog.

 Some actors who went on to attain distinction in science-fiction made films (in other genres) at Southall in its golden age: the first and the third Doctor in Doctor Who: William Hartnell and Jon Pertwee; and the actor who played the first Klingon in the original Star Trek, John Colicos.

 Five "Bond girl" actresses worked at Southall Studios before going on to appear in the James Bond films: Lois Maxwell (Miss Moneypenny, 1962-1985); Honor Blackman (Pussy Galore, 1964); Eunice Gayson (Sylvia Trench, 1962 & 1963); Zena Marshall (Miss Taro, 1962); and Shirley Eaton; (golden girl Jill Masterson, 1964).

-Several regulars of the much-loved Carry On films worked individually at Southall Studios: Sid James, Charles Hawtrey, Joan Sims, Kenneth Connor, Peter Butterworth, and Esma Cannon.
+Several regulars of the Carry On films worked individually at Southall Studios: Sid James, Charles Hawtrey, Joan Sims, Kenneth Connor, Peter Butterworth, and Esma Cannon.

 John Schlesinger – later an eminent, Oscar-winning director – worked twice at Southall Studios as a young actor.

 Freddie Mills – the ex-boxer whose mysterious 1965 death continues to attract lurid speculation – acted in two films at Southall Studios in the 1950s.